Fender has used Korean Manufacture for both Fender and Squier branded guitars since the mid 80s. Some of the guitars made

 |Numbers only||from the 90s to the 2000s 1st digit is the year in 6 or 7 digit numbers (90s) 1st 2 digits are the year in 8 digit numbers|

-*E0 made by Saehan in 1990 E1 plus 5 digits black serial number made by Saehan in 1990 otherwise Young Chang
+*E0 made by Saehan in 1990 E1 plus 5 digits black serial number made by Saehan in 1990 E1 in Silver is Samick otherwise E9 is

 Alice unchained from the Squier forum has strong opinions about the reference to ply bodies here is what he has to say in full, worth bearing in mind whenever you see reference to plywood here or elsewhere